ssanj/Scuggest/README.md

 You can use Scuggest in the following ways:

-1. Click on the name of a class that you want to import into your Scala source file and press __ALT + CMD + I__.
+1. Click on the name of a class that you want to import into your Scala source file and press __CMD + ALT + I__.
 This will select the word under the cursor and attempt to display any matched classes.

 ![Scuggest importing a class](scuggest_import_720.mov.gif)

-2. If you press __ALT + CMD + I__ on an empty line then a search box will be displayed allowing you to enter the class name or a wildcard to match on.
+2. If you press __CMD + ALT + I__ on an empty line then a search box will be displayed allowing you to enter the class name or a wildcard to match on.

 ![Scuggest importing a class](scuggest_wildcard_import_720.mov.gif)

+3. If you press __SHIFT+CMD + ALT + I__ anywhere, even within a selection, a search box will be displayed allowing you to enter the class name or a wildcard to match on.

 Selection Matchers
 ------------------